tarkant/personal-cv/README.md

 ----
 ## changelog
+* 05-May-2019 : Stripped analytics code and updated some stuff
 * 28-Aug-2017 : Created everything, and visually fixed everything for Google Chrome and Firefox.
 * Soon : Changing the markup and adding explanations of how to use the commit tree.